 It is important not to confuse the breathalyzer test with field sobriety tests.
 If you refuse to take a breathalyzer test, your license will be suspended for 12 months.
 If you are hoping that the absence of a result will help your case, chances are that it will not.
 On the other hand, you are not required to take any field sobriety tests and will not face any penalties for your refusal.

 What is a field sobriety test?
-There are many kinds, though the ones you are likely most familiar with include the walk-and-turn test, the one-leg stand test, and the horizontal gaze nystagmus test.
+There are many kinds, though the ones you are likely most familiar with include the one-leg stand and the walk-and-turn test.
 These can and should be refused.
 Of course, refusing them does not mean you will not get arrested.
 The fact is that the officer is asking you to take these tests because he or she believes you are driving under the influence.
 By refusing, however, you are depriving the State of additional evidence against you, giving your criminal defense attorney a better chance at winning your case.

 Never forget that these tests are practically designed to make even a sober person look drunk, so no matter how sober you are, it is in your best interests to refuse to submit to any field sobriety test.